darqos/darqos/doc/roadmap.md

 * Logout

-### P1
+### Second Edition
 Support web browsing, and begin work on metadata/indexer support to make that experience better than on existing platforms.

 Infrastructure
+* Nothing new

+System
+* Host Platform
+  * Consider adding PinePhone

 Services
 * URL fetcher
   * HTTP, HTTPS, FTP, SFTP, FTPS, etc
   * Not involved in WebSockets or WebRTC
   * Caching / archiving
   * Runtime object loader plugin
   * Use curl?
 Or CEF?
 * Indexer
   * Uses storage and metadata
   * Searching and completions
 * Credentials
   * Secure storage of various secrets
   * 2FA token generation
   * Support for web browser, basically
+  * Part of Security service?

 Types
 * PDF